BabakRaeisi/HopHovacShowcase/README.md

 # HopHovac

 ## Overview
-This is a grid-based game where players and AI-controlled opponents move around the grid, capturing tiles and collecting pickups to score points.
+This is a Unity grid-based game where players and AI-controlled opponents move around the grid, capturing tiles and collecting pickups to score points.
 The goal is to outsmart and outperform opponents to control the most tiles. https://youtu.be/rcxuEdDlwiY

 ## Features